cursusdb/cursusdb/readme.md

 ## Todo
 - Comments
 - Create backup nodes which when one node becomes unavailable to start at shutting down nodes state replicating and replacing it's position on the clusters(s).
 This is a peer-2-peer like activity.
+- Fix TLS connect on node and cluster.
+This is because of new event network implementation.

 ### Ports
 Default cluster port: 7681